tahaelhajji/GeoPaMotor/GeoPaMotor/FI1_PMSM/Readme.md

 # FI1ps_PMSM:
+Flat Inserted 1 layer PMSM
-This motor is a V-Shaped Permanent Magnet Synchronous Motor.
-This is the most used motor topology in the automotive industry.
-This motor topology is geometrically parametrized for one layer V-shaped magnets.
+This is an internal Permanent Magnet Synchronous Motor.
+This motor topology is geometrically parametrized for one layer flat inserted magnets.

 ## :computer: Demo:
 A online demonstration of the V-shaped PMSM will be available soon on: